2ndQuadrant/pglogical/README.md

 Also, there's no built-in way to guarantee that the logical replication slot from the failed master hasn't replayed further than the physical streaming replica you failed over to.
-You could recieve changes on your logical decoding stream from the old master that never made it to the physical streaming replica.
+You could receive changes on your logical decoding stream from the old master that never made it to the physical streaming replica.
 This is true (albeit very unlikely) *even if the physical streaming replica is synchronous* because PostgreSQL sends the replication data anyway,